vishwamshukla/aurorapress_info/README.md

 # AuroraPress - Coming soon!

+This is a info repository only.
+To checkout the code, lets connect. shuklavishwam111@gmail.com

 AuroraPress is a high-throughput webhook-as-a-service platform built with Ruby on Rails, hosted on Heroku.
 It supports real-time event delivery to client-provided HTTPS endpoints with secure HMAC-signed payloads and handles 5,000+ webhook events per second using scalable, event-driven architecture.

 ---